vmbrasseur/10stepprogram/exercises/q_and_a.md

 Next Speaker
 ------------

-At the end of the round, the Alex Audience with the lowest number becomes the next Speaker, unless they have been the Speaker already, in which case the next numbered Alex Audience.
+At the end of the round, the speaker collects all of the cards, shuffles them and re-deals them out.
+If the same person gets the speaker card,

 Notes on Problem People
 -----------------------